KyrietS/CodeMap/README.md

 ## Building

 This project uses CMake to generate project files.
-It should work the same way on all supported platforms.
+It should compile and work the same way on all supported platforms.

 ```bash
 git clone https://github.com/KyrietS/CodeMap.git